-Conflict in August 2008 increased contamination in Georgia and the breakaway region of South Ossetia, the
+Conflict in August 2008 increased contamination in Georgia and the breakaway region of South Ossetia, the operation at a military base in Colombia.

 A battle area is an area of combat affected by explosive remnants of war (abandoned explosive ordnance or unexploded ordnance) but which does not contain mines.